Flamefork/iron_gql/README.md

        """
    )
    ```
-   The generator infers the helper name (`client_gql`) from the package path you ask it to build.
+   The generator derives the helper name (`client_gql`) from the package path that you ask it to build.
 3. **Generate the client module.**
    ```python
    from pathlib import Path